-- 13.1 Location of a free hit: - a a free hit is taken close to where the offence occurred
+13.1 Location of a free hit:

+a a free hit is taken close to where the offence occurred

-Close to' means within playing distance of where the offence occurred and with no significant advantage gained.
+'Close to' means within playing distance of where the offence occurred and with no significant advantage gained.

-- b a free hit awarded to the attack within the quarter-line area their opponents are defending is taken outside the quarter-line area at the nearest point to the offence - c a free hit awarded to the defence within their quarter-line area they are defending can be taken anywhere in that area. - 13.2 Procedures for taking a free hit, centre pass and putting the ball back into play after it has been outside the court: - a the ball must be stationary - b all players other than the player taking the free hit must be at least 4 metres from the ball the taking of the free hit or must not play or attempt to play the ball.
+- b a free hit awarded to the attack within the quarter-line area their opponents are defending is taken outside the quarter-line area at the nearest point to the offence - a free hit awarded to the defence within their quarter-line area they are defending can be taken anywhere in that area. - 13.2 Procedures for taking a free hit, centre pass and putting the ball back into play after it has been outside the court: - a the ball must be stationary - b all players other than the player taking the free hit must be at least 4 metres from the ball

+If any player is within 4 metres of the ball, they must not interfere with the taking of the free hit or must not play or attempt to play the ball.
 If this player is not playing the ball, attempting to play the ball or influencing play, the free hit need not be delayed.